Anvar Gasimzade

-Anvar Gasimzade (Ənvər Əli oğlu Qasımzadə) was an Azerbaijani architect, Honored Architect of the Azerbaijan SSR (1960), correspondent member of ANAS (1967), rector of Azerbaijan State Oil and Industry University (1962-1968).
+Anvar Gasimzade (Ənvər Əli oğlu Qasımzadə) was an Azerbaijani architect, correspondent member of ANAS (1967), rector of Azerbaijan State Oil and Industry University (1962–1968).

 Early life

 Anvar Gasimzade was born on 12 February 1912 in Salyan, Javad Uyezd of Russian Empire.

 Education

 He received his primary education at Baku Teachers Seminary.
 In December 1930, he graduated from the construction department of Azerbaijan Industrial College and was sent to Azerbaijan Industrial Institute.
 He graduated from there in 1936 and became an engineer-architect.

 Family

 His father Ali Bey Gasimov was one of the first teachers of Russian language and literature in Azerbaijan.
 Ali Bey had a relationship with Leo Tolstoy and met with him several times.
 His son Elbay Gasimzade is also an architect and the chairman of the Union of Architects of Azerbaijan since 2012.

 War

 From the beginning of 1942 he took part in the Great Patriotic War.
 He fought from the banks of the Terek River to Berlin and was awarded 4 orders (Order of the Red Banner, Order of the Red Star and Order of the Patriotic War (the first and second ranks) and 5 medals.
 In June 1946, he was recalled from military service at the request of the Azerbaijani government.